bryanthowell-tableau/tableau_tools/README.md

 Now any actions you take with t2 will be the same session to the Tableau Server as those taken with t1.
 This can also be very useful for multi-threaded programming, where you may want to clone instances of an object so that they don't interact with one another while doing things on different threads, but still use the same REST API session.

 ### 1.2 Basics and Querying
+#### 1.2.0 ElementTree.Element XML Responses
+As mentioned in the 0 section, tableau_tools returns ElementTree.Element responses for any XML request.
+To know exactly what is available in any given object coming back from the Tableau REST API, you'll need to either consult the REST API Reference or convert to it something you can write to the console or a text file.

+    t = TableauServerRest("http://127.0.0.1", "admin", "adminsp@ssw0rd", site_content_url="site1")
+    t.signin()
+    groups = t.groups.query_groups()
+    print(ET.tostring(groups))

+If it is a collection of elements, you can iterate through using the standard Python for.. in loop.
+If you know there is an attribute you want (per the Reference or the printed response), you can access it via the `.get(attribute_name)` method of the Element object:

+    for group in groups:
+        print(ET.tostring(group))
+        group_luid = group.get('id')
+        group_name = group.get('name')

+Some XML responses are more complex, with element nodes within other elements.
+An example of this would be workbooks, which have a project tag inside the workbook tag.
+The Pythonic way is to iterate through the workbook object to get to the sub-objects.
+You must watch out, though, because the Tableau REST API uses XML Namespaces, so you can't simply match the tag names directly using the `==` operator.
+Instead, you are better off using `.find()` string method to find a match with the tag name you are looking for:

+    wbs = t.workbooks.query_workbooks()
+    for wb in wbs:
+        print(ET.tostring(wb))
+        for elem in wb:
+            # Only want the project element inside
+            if elem.tag.find('project') != -1:
+                proj_luid = elem.get('id')

 #### 1.2.1 LUIDs - Locally Unique IDentifiers
 The Tableau REST API represents each object on the server (project, workbook, user, group, etc.) with a Locally Unique IDentifier (LUID).
 Every command other than the sign-in to a particular site (which uses the `site_content_url`) requires a LUID.
 LUIDs are returned when you create an object on the server, or they can be retrieved by the Query methods and then searched to find the matching LUID.
 In the XML or JSON, they are labeled with the `id` value, but tableau_tools specifically refers to them as LUID throughout, because there are other Tableau IDs in the Tableau Server repoistory.